 - Pour into the prepared bundt pan and bake for 1 hour or equal amounts of batter into the prepared cake pans and bake for 30 minutes.

 - Take cake out of the oven when a toothpick inserted into the center comes out clean.
 Let cool for a few minutes then remove cake from pan and cool on cake racks.

-Let cool to lukewarm then drizzle on top of cake.
-Sprinkle with chopped pecans.
-Keep refrigerated.
+- Let cool to lukewarm then drizzle on top of the cake, sprinkle with chopped pecans, and return cake to the refrigerator.

-The taste of the spicy cake together with the cream spiked with cinnamon, the praline-like glaze and the crunch of pecans makes a great combination.
+The taste of the spicy cake together with the cream spiked with cinnamon, the praline glaze, and the crunch of pecans make a great combination.
 It’s so good!
 Next, more preserves and ways to enjoy them.